air-verse/air/README.md

 air init
 ```

-After this you can just run the `air` command without additional arguments and it will use the `.air.toml` file for configuration.
+After this, you can just run the `air` command without additional arguments and it will use the `.air.toml` file for configuration.

 ```bash
 air